jrihon/thesis/chapters/99_prelude/acknowledgments.typ

 // Thank you to all colleagues turned friends
 To all the people I started calling colleagues and ended up considering the friends I cherish dearly. *Charles-Alexandre Mattelaer*, *Shamal Withanage*, *Santiago Chaillou*, *Paola Handal Marquez*, *Rinaldo Wander Montalvão*, *Kiyo Costa Higuchi*, *Sten Reynders*, *Hoai Nguyen*, *Saphyra Thonon*, *Rosa-Maria Määttälä*, *Sisi Lu*, *Marlies Derden*, *Eline Goffin*, *Margaux Billen*, *Stijn Lenders*, *Radu Bulai*, *Frédérick Coosemans*, *Guy Schepers*.
 Thank you for those five wonderful years at the Rega.
-Thank you to all people I have had the pleasure of sharing the floor with during my time as a teaching assistent. *Thibault Vantieghem*, *Yannick Hoffert*, *Sofie Heylen*, *Simon Leekens*, *Sai Kocherlakota*, *Marie Pardon*, *Brecht Goovaerts*, *Arno Van Camp* and *Juan Aspromonte* made the lab practicals so much more enjoyable.
+Thank you to all people I have had the pleasure of sharing the floor with during my time as a teaching assistant. *Thibault Vantieghem*, *Yannick Hoffert*, *Sofie Heylen*, *Simon Leekens*, *Sai Kocherlakota*, *Marie Pardon*, *Brecht Goovaerts*, *Arno Van Camp* and *Juan Aspromonte* made the lab practicals so much more enjoyable.
 I will always think fondly of the laughs we shared during the practicals and the evenings when going for a drink.
 Thank you to the didactic staff for managing the lab practicals so I could have more fun than I actually deserved while teaching.
 Reminiscing about my time spent with all of you will forever leave a genuine smile on my face and a warm feeling in my heart.
 I hope we will keep on encountering each other in life.

 // Thank the secretary's office
 I want to extend my gratitude towards the administrative staff of the Rega Institute : *Chantal Biernaux*, *Inge Aerts*, *Cathy De Meyer*, *Dominique Brabants*, *Patrick Briers*, *Myriam Cornelis* and *Jean-Marie Dirix* for their patience and pragmatic help.

 // Thank you to LHC Plutonica, Farmaceutica and Hades.
-I want to thank the people that have flavoured my life since I started out with my Pharmaceutical Sciences degree.
+I want to thank the people that have flavoured my life since the moment I started out with my Pharmaceutical Sciences degree.
 The student associations of *Farmaceutica*, *LHC Plutonica* and *Hades* have played a formative part in my life as a student.
 The fun, the sorrow, the modest beginnings and the going out with a bang.
 I have played my swan song before when retiring from the student life and I will play it again to close off this chapter.

 #align(right)[_ \~ Bibamus laeti merum, Non est mutatio rerum \~ _]
 #pagebreak()